Kazii78/Kazii-Smart-Bats/README.md

 A Passive Attacker is an Attacker that stopped attacking the bats for a while, a Passive Attacker however will be attacked if an Attacker attacks the bats.

-The bats will consider the Passive Attacker as a Passive Attacker for two minutes if the Passive Attacker is not within a ten block radius.
+The bats will consider the Passive Attacker as a Passive Attacker for two minutes if the Passive Attacker is not within a 10 block radius.
 If you enter the ten block radius of the bats when the timer was still over one minute, then it will revert back to two minutes, if the timer however is under one minute and you go into the radious of ten blocks near the bats, it will stop counting down, instead of resetting to two minutes.